boodah-consulting/n-vyro-governance/README.md

  * Bug Reporting
  * Funding

 If you spot something you think we could do with some help with your input is more than welcome.
-Over time you will become comfortable with how things work and find yourself becoming a core contributor.

 We want to include as many people in this journey as possible.
-Paving the way for not only a better way for producing products but also partaking in work and interacting with businesses.
+Paving the way for not only a better way of producing products but also partaking in work and interacting with businesses.

 ### Product Building

 We are still in the early phases of development, although in the two years its taken, we are now looking to move the development of this ecosystem into the next phase of the plan.

-We now have enough devices send out to testers.
-Once these are sent to testers we will start to take any input received and feed that back into our MVP backlog.
+We now have enough devices to send out to testers.
+Once these are sent to testers we will take any input received and feed that back into our MVP backlog.

-However, regardless of whether you are a techie or a professional gardener, we encourage you to contribute.
+Regardless of whether you are a techie or a professional gardener, we encourage you to contribute.

-We are additionally looking for smart, pragmatic, and passionate people who would love to spend some time collaborating with us towards the goal of finally releasing something cool into the world.
+In addition we are looking for smart, pragmatic, and passionate people who would love to spend some time collaborating with us, and our goal of releasing something cool into the world.

 #### Community Leaders

-These kinds of people will need to be able to flutter between groups and be able to mediate or be able to be in a place to be able to make a judgement call when the time deems it.
+These kinds of people will need to be able to flutter between groups, and mediate or be able to be in a place to be able to make judgement calls when the time deems it.
 This could be within Discord or meetings.

-It will be vital to have a number of these kinds of people to help keep the natural diversity at an equilibrium.
+It will be vital, to have a number of these kinds of people, to help keep the natural diversity at an equilibrium.

 #### General Business